telerik/kendo-ui-core/docs/controls/charts/stockchart/data-binding.md

 ### Single Data Source

-In this mode you assign a single data source the Stock Chart configuration.
+In this mode the Stock Chart is set up with a single data source.
 It is used for all series in the chart, including the Navigator pane below.

-You can see it in action in the [Basic Usage demo](http://demos.telerik.com/kendo-ui/financial/virtualization).
+See it in action in the [Basic Usage demo](http://demos.telerik.com/kendo-ui/financial/virtualization).

 The Data Source is [fetched](http://docs.telerik.com/kendo-ui/api/javascript/data/datasource#methods-fetch) once and filtered internally by the chart.
-No additional requests will be made unless you use the Data Source API directly.
+No additional requests will be made unless the Data Source API methods are invoked.

 ##### Example - Stock Chart with a single data source